Convex-Dev/convex-web/src/main/resources/markdown/tutorial/lisp-guide.md

 #### Do blocks

 The `do` special form groups a number of expressions into a single expression and returns the value of the last expression (or `nil` if there are zero expressions).
 Results from earlier expressions are discarded.
-Typically, the earlier expressions are included in order to perform some side effect.
+Typically, the earlier expressions are included to perform some side effect.

 ```clojure
 ;; A do Block with three expressions inside, all are executed but only the last result is returned.